ashbenj/React-Notes/README.md

 <br />

-**Example, state will change based on button click.
-This is an example component using state:**
+## Example, state of some text will change based on button click.

   ```